-Associate Professor for six (6) years; have completed a doctoral degree or a terminal degree appropriate to the discipline; are licensed or certified to practice the profession; and have demonstrated a continuing ability to relate appropriately to students and professional colleagues.
-Individuals holding such positions have demonstrated clinical and teaching qualifications and accomplishments consistent with those for appointment at the rank of Professor.48 Clinical appointments at this rank will be made for a definite term of up to five years and may be renewed subject to continued availability of funding, satisfactory performance, and staffing needs.
+Clinical Professor: This rank is for those who have completed a doctoral degree or a terminal degree appropriate to the discipline and who are licensed or certified to practice the profession.
+Individuals holding such positions have demonstrated clinical and teaching qualifications and accomplishments consistent with those for appointment at the rank of Professor.49

+All Clinical appointments will be made for a definite term of one year or less and may be renewed subject to continued availability of funding, satisfactory performance, and staffing needs.